ikarsh/ikarsh.github.io/_posts/2025-11-27-fg-modules-pid.md

 ---

-This proof is not complete because I used the fact submodules of $R^n$ are finitely generated without proving it.
+The proof is not complete because I used the fact submodules of $R^n$ are finitely generated without proving it.
-However, I'll be delighted to tell you I didn't _technically_ need this fact.
+However, I'll be delighted to tell you that I didn't _technically_ need this fact.

 The process described above works just fine for $n \times \infty$ matrices.
 Given an infinite row,